gnkhata/Cloud-Computing/README.md

 **ReduceCallTimes.java** determines the number of times the reduce method is called in a reducer.
 It assumes that there is only one reducer in the reduce stage; It does not use any built-in counters;
 * A reducer is an instance of the reducer class.
 * The number of times the reduce method is called needs to be saved into the output file only once as “–reduce method count– xyz”, where xyz is the number.

+**relativefreq.java** and **wordpair.java** work together to calculate the relative frequencies of the co-occurrences of word pairs.
+Study the sample code from the provided folder ComplexKeys.
+* Modifies the hashCode() method in the wordpair class so that all word pairs sharing the same left word go to the same reduce task.
+* Implements the reduce() method in the relativefreq.java to calculate the relative frequencies of word pairs